vmkanczes/SER316-Spring-2018-7/README.md

 Project SER316

-# spring18project
+# fall18project - B
-This is the initial dump for the ser316 spring 2018 project.
+This is the initial dump for the ser316 fall 2018 project.
 It is a slightly modified version of the Memoranda project from memoranda.sf.net

 The purpose of this project is to enhance the Memoranda application.